-Psychiatrists are qualified medical doctors who specialize in treating mental health issues and disorders.
+Psychiatrists are qualified medical doctors specializing in treating mental health issues and disorders.
 Psychiatrists differ from other mental health professionals in that they may prescribe medications, and they offer additional therapies for severe depression, such as a newer treatment called transcranial magnetic stimulation (TMS).
-Psychiatrists may also conduct physical examinations, order and interpret lab tests and brain image scans, such as CT scans and MRIs.
+Psychiatrists may also conduct physical examinations and order and interpret lab tests and brain image scans, such as CT scans and MRIs.

 Hospital Social Workers

-Some hospitals have social workers who help patients and their families understand their illness, work through the emotions of a diagnosis and treatments, and provide counseling about the decisions that need to be made.
-Social workers can be essential members of interdisciplinary hospital teams and oftentimes provide mental health services.
+Some hospitals have social workers who help patients, and their families understand their illness, work through the emotions of a diagnosis and treatments, and provide counseling about the decisions that need to be made.
+Social workers can be essential members of interdisciplinary hospital teams and often provide mental health services.

-Many public schools have a full-time or part-time counselor, psychologist, or social worker who students can talk to about social and emotional concerns.
-These counselors can counsel the students, provide information, and also provide outside referrals.
+Many public schools have a full-time or part-time counselor, psychologist, or social worker with who students can talk about social and emotional concerns.
+These counselors can counsel the students, provide information, and recommend outside referrals.

-Medications can play a role in treating depression and anxiety, along with “talk therapy”.
-Antidepressants are commonly used to treat depression and anxiety with the most popular type called selective serotonin reuptake inhibitors (SSRIs).
+Medications can play a role in treating depression and anxiety, along with “talk therapy.”
+Antidepressants are commonly used to treat depression and anxiety, with the most popular type called selective serotonin reuptake inhibitors (SSRIs).
 Cure JM Foundation does not endorse or recommend any particular drug, supplement, or herb.
-For more information on medications for depression and anxiety, please visit this link on the National Institute of Mental Health:
+For more information on medications for depression and anxiety, please visit the National Institute of Mental Health.